tytydraco/yessleep/out/I_got_a_job_at_a_skiing_company_The_pay_is_great_and_they_provide_free_housing_Its_almost_too_good_to_be_true.md

 A few days passed, exactly like this.
 On the surface, normal.
 But, on the inside, my emotions were eating away at me.
 I felt like a shell of my former self.
 I could barely eat.
 My stomach was in knots.
 There was a constant fuzziness in the back of my skull.
 I began performing poorly at work.
 Spilling drinks, dropping trays, forgetting customers’ orders.
 I was a mess.

 Then, one day after work, we were heading back to our room.
 I drove him home from work unless he stayed later than me, in which case he would walk home.
 It wasn’t far, after all.
 I was so exhausted mentally and physically after that shift, then he asked me a question.
-He asked if we could go to Snowmass and hit the bar.
+He asked if we could go hit the bar.
 Not tonight, I said.
 I’m so tired.
 In a split second, he swung open the passenger door while I was driving.
 He glared at me and demanded we go right now.
 I sheepishly agreed, white knuckling the steering wheel as I made a u-turn.
 He calmly closed the door.

 My throat dried up.
 I was afraid to speak.
 I kept glancing at him in my peripheral vision, afraid I’d see those dreaded eyes.
 They never came.